What is Selective Availability? Selective availability is the intentional degradation of GPS signals.

 In 1983, the United States invented the very first Global Positioning System (Navstar GPS).
 Even though Ronald Reagan promised civilians could use it, he limited its usage with selective availability.
 And up until May 2000, this assured the US military an advantage.

 However, after May 2000, Bill Clinton eliminated selective availability because of the advent of newer technologies.
 For example, differential GPS was able to correct for more precise positioning.
 And to this day, the US Department of National Defense maintains the GPS system without selective availability.
 As a result, this source of GPS error is no longer a concern.

 What are other Global Positioning Systems?

-Not only the United States has GPS systems, but India and Russia have also developed their own.
+Not only does the United States have GPS systems, but India, Russia, and China have also developed their own.
 But these systems didn’t meet the same level of global coverage as the US until about a decade later.

 India just recently finished theirs in 2016 and only covers India and its surrounding area.
 Russia’s GPS system (GLONASS) has global coverage and is a bit more accurate at about 2.6 meters.

 It just goes to show how vital GPS is to the security of some nations.
-For example, fields like navigation, military and surveying use GPS routinely every day.
+For example, fields like navigation, military, and surveying use GPS routinely every day.
 For example, here are the top GPS apps for navigation.

 But what is truly the best part of GPS?

-It’s the fact that every country can access GPS free of charge.
+It’s a fact that every country can access GPS free of charge.
 And ever since the removal of selective availability, the quality of GPS signals has significantly improved.